renchris/app-router-with-webauthn/README.md

     pnpm install
     ```

-1. **Set up the Prisma database :**
+1. **Set up the Iron Session instance:**

-    Create an `.env` file that contains the values to your database URL and secret cookie password.
+    Create an `.env` file that contains the values to your secret cookie password needed for encrypted cookies with Iron Session.

-    For an external database, you may set up your Prisma database with [PostgreSQL on RDS](https://www.prisma.io/dataguide/postgresql/setting-up-postgresql-on-rds).

-    ```
-    DATABASE_URL=postgresql://rds-instance-username:rds-instance-password@database-name.instance-id.aws-region.rds.amazonaws.com:5432/postgres
+    ```env
     SECRET_COOKIE_PASSWORD=passwordpasswordpasswordpassword
     ```

+1. **Set up the Drizzle database :**

-    For a local file database, you may set up your Prisma databse with [SQLite](https://www.prisma.io/docs/getting-started/quickstart)
+    We are using SQLite for our local file database.
+For an alternative database, you may set up your `drizzle/db.ts` and `drizzle.config.ts` differently for the appropriate database and driver.

+    Initialize the new SQLite database

+    Run
+    ```bash
+    pnpm push
     ```
-    DATABASE_URL="file:./dev.db"
-    SECRET_COOKIE_PASSWORD=passwordpasswordpasswordpassword
-    ```

-    If you choose to run a local database file instead, in the `schema.prisma` file, replace the provider from `"postgresql"` to `"sqlite"`

-    ```diff
-    datasource db {
-    -   provider = "postgresql"
-    +   provider = "sqlite"
-        url      = env("DATABASE_URL")
-    }
-    ```

-1. **Create the Prisma database file.**

-    Remove the current migration directory and start a new migration history with prisma migrate dev
+    You have now generated the database file `sqlite.db` can now access a UI view of the tables

     Run
     ```bash
-    rm -rf prisma/migrations
-    pnpm prisma migrate dev
+    pnpm drizzle-kit studio
     ```

 1. **Run the web application.**